mdsimon2/RPi-CamillaDSP/README.md

 sudo service camilladsp start
 ```

+See below for a brief explanation of the CamillaDSP flags applied in ExecStart of the service.

-"-s camilladsp/statefile.yml" tells CamillaDSP you are specifying a configuration via the GUI.
-You must also add "-w" to tell CamillaDSP to wait for a configuration to be applied via web socket if using the GUI.
+"-s camilladsp/statefile.yml" tells CamillaDSP a configuration will be specified via the GUI.

+"-w" tells CamillaDSP to wait for a configuration to be applied via the GUI.

 “-g-40” sets CamillaDSP volume control to -40 dB every time it starts to avoid accidentally playing something really loud after a system restart.
-If you are NOT using CamillaDSP volume control please delete “-g-40”.
+If not using CamillaDSP volume control please delete “-g-40”.

-"-p 1234" is only necessary if you are using the GUI.
+"-p 1234" is needed to connect to the GUI.

-"-o camilladsp/camilladsp.log" will create a log file that you can view in the GUI for troubleshooting.
-You can increase the verbosity of this log by adding "-l debug".
+"-o camilladsp/camilladsp.log" creates a log file that can be viewed in the GUI for troubleshooting.
+Verbosity of this log can be increased by adding "-l debug".

 ### 5) Install python and dependencies